AlexisMcQuigge/Programming-4-Humanitsts/DigEd/text/The Mogul Tale.md

 	Dost thou hear Ambassador, thou who art less acquainted with the rays of royalty, to whom we have permitted our titles to be read in our presence; now look on your credentials, and 	tell us who is this king your master.

 Doc.
-(Aside to Eunuch )Ê
+(Aside to Eunuch )C

 	What shall I do for credentials?

+1stC
-1stÊEu.(Aside to Doctor )Ê
+Eu.(Aside to Doctor )C

 	Look on the roll, seem to read it with firmness.

-Doc. (takes the Roll and reads.)Ê
+Doc. (takes the Roll and reads.)C

-	"The King his master, is by the Grace of God, King of Great Britain, France, Ireland, Scotland, Northumberland, Lincolnshire,Ê Sheffield, and Birmingham; giver of all Green, Blue, Red, 	and pale Blue Ribbons, Sovereign of the most surprising Order of the Bath, Sovereign of the most noble Order of St Patrick---Grand master of every Mason Lodge in Christendom, Prince of 	the River Thames, Trent, Severn, Tyne, New-River, Fleet-Ditch, and the Tweed: Sovereign Lord, and master of many loyal subjects, husband of one good wife, and father of eighteen fine 	children.
+	"The King his master, is by the Grace of God, King of Great Britain, France, Ireland, Scotland, Northumberland, Lincolnshire,C
+ Sheffield, and Birmingham; giver of all Green, Blue, Red, 	and pale Blue Ribbons, Sovereign of the most surprising Order of the Bath, Sovereign of the most noble Order of St Patrick---Grand master of every Mason Lodge in Christendom, Prince of 	the River Thames, Trent, Severn, Tyne, New-River, Fleet-Ditch, and the Tweed: Sovereign Lord, and master of many loyal subjects, husband of one good wife, and father of eighteen fine 	children.

 Mo.
 	Then who art thou slave, that dare come into our presence.

-1stÊEu.
+1stC
+Eu.
 	He is no slave, know my most Royal master, this is his highness the Pope of Rome.

-John (Aside): the devil I amÊ
+John (Aside): the devil I amC

 	Yes, and please your highness, I am the Pope, at your service.